isamplesorg/vocabularyTemplate/docs/earthenv_material_extension_rock_sediment.md

 composition/genesis categories.
 Sediment consisting of three or more components which form more than 5 percent but less than 50 precent of the material.
+- Sediment that does not fit any of the other sediment composition/genesis categories.
+Sediment consisting of three or more components which form more than 5 percent but less than 50 precent of the material.

 - **Source:**
 Hallsworth and Knox, 1999